tonyastolfi/aphorisms/aphorisms.md

 1. The possible critiques the present.
-1. First we don’t know what we don’t know
+1. First we don’t know what we don’t know<br>
-   Then we know what we don’t know
+   Then we know what we don’t know<br>
-   Eventually we don’t know what we know
+   Eventually we don’t know what we know<br>
    Finally we know what we know

-First things are obvious
+1. First things are obvious<br>
-Then they are complicated
+   Then they are complicated<br>
-Eventually they are complex
+   Eventually they are complex<br>
    Finally they become simple

-Working code changes the conversation.
+1. Working code changes the conversation.

-Listen but don’t obey.
+1. Listen but don’t obey.

-Those who say it cannot be done should not interrupt those who are doing it.
+1. Those who say it cannot be done should not interrupt those who are doing it.

-There are two ways to design something:
+1. There are two ways to design something:
-Make it so simple that it has no obvious defects.
+   1. Make it so simple that it has no obvious defects.
-Make it so complicated that it has no obvious defects.
+   2. Make it so complicated that it has no obvious defects.

-We aren’t limited by typing speed.
+1. We aren’t limited by typing speed.

-The best thing to do with a problem is not to solve it, but to dissolve it (by designing its possibility out of existence)
+1. The best thing to do with a problem is not to solve it, but to dissolve it (by designing its possibility out of existence)

-Measuring gives you a leg up on the experts.
+1. Measuring gives you a leg up on the experts.

-For every expert, there is an equal and opposite expert.
+1. For every expert, there is an equal and opposite expert.

-The only code faster than the fastest code is no code.
+1. The only code faster than the fastest code is no code.

-Don’t turn off the stove to boil water.
+1. Don’t turn off the stove to boil water.

-Each part does the work of that part and no other.
+1. Each part does the work of that part and no other.

-Quality is the intersection of necessity and sufficiency.
+1. Quality is the intersection of necessity and sufficiency.

-Naysaying is a safe heuristic.
+1. Naysaying is a safe heuristic.

-Don’t employ proof by lack of imagination.
+1. Don’t employ proof by lack of imagination.

-(Eitan’s Law)  There’s no upper bound on screwing things up.
+1. (Eitan’s Law)  There’s no upper bound on screwing things up.

-I am not my work; I am how I respond in this moment.
+1. I am not my work; I am how I respond in this moment.

-If your goal is to be on the side of the truth then you can only be wrong for the brief instant it takes to realize that you were wrong.
+1. If your goal is to be on the side of the truth then you can only be wrong for the brief instant it takes to realize that you were wrong.

-Complexity must be divided to be conquered.
+1. Complexity must be divided to be conquered.

-Genius transforms the unthinkable into the assumed.
+1. Genius transforms the unthinkable into the assumed.

-The fast follow is a lie.
+1. The fast follow is a lie.
 (Corollary: there is nothing more permanent than a temporary solution.)

-Reuse is coupling.
+1. Reuse is coupling.

-Simplicity is a feature.
+1. Simplicity is a feature.

-What is the cheapest thing we can do to eliminate our riskiest unknown?
+1. What is the cheapest thing we can do to eliminate our riskiest unknown?

-You are, without a doubt, one of us.
+1. You are, without a doubt, one of us.

-It needs to be smaller.
+1. _It needs to be smaller._<br>
-But Steve, we have already moved heaven and earth in acts of heroic engineering to make it this small; it can not be made smaller.
+   But Steve, we have already moved heaven and earth in acts of heroic engineering to make it this small; it can not be made smaller.<br>
-(Throws the prototype into the fish tank.)
-What are those?
+   _(Throws the prototype into the fish tank.)
+What are those?_<br>
-Bubbles.
+   Bubbles.<br>
-Make it smaller.
+   _Make it smaller._<br>

-Intuition is a valuable starting point.
+1. Intuition is a valuable starting point.

-There is no upper bound on fucking things up.

-This is not the bug that brings me down.
+1. This is not the bug that brings me down.

-Don’t ask: why is this necessary?
+1. Don’t ask: why is this necessary?
 Ask instead: how else?
 And then ask: why this and not that?

-Sometimes transparency is needed; other times, opacity is needed.
+1. Sometimes transparency is needed; other times, opacity is needed.

-Don’t argue about facts.
+1. Don’t argue about facts.
 (Hint: collect them)

-Complex is not the same as complicated.
+1. Complex is not the same as complicated.

-Complexity is necessary.
+1. Complexity is necessary.<br>
-Complication is unnecessary.
+   Complication is unnecessary.<br>
-Over-simplifying is insufficient.
+   Over-simplifying is insufficient.<br>
-Simplicity is sufficient.
+   Simplicity is sufficient. <br>

-Importance and urgency are orthogonal.
+1. Importance and urgency are orthogonal.

-Goodness and obviousness are orthogonal.
+1. Goodness and obviousness are orthogonal.

-We move from simplistic to complicated to complex to simple.
+1. We move from simplistic to complicated to complex to simple.

 What’s the worst they can do, fire me?
 What’s the worst they can do, disapprove of me?